dennisjosesilva/morphotree/README.md

  The first line create a directory called build to store the binaries of the compiled code and enter in it.
 The second line generate the conan cmake file to be included in your main CMakeLists.txt.
 The third line runs cmake and the fourth line builds the library and the executable "morphotreemain".
-This executable is just a example program showing simple a simple example of usage of the morphotree library.
+This executable is just an example program showing a simple example of usage of the morphotree library.

  If you want to install morphotree library in your Conan system, we can run: